 Certificates are vitally important for building your family tree and proving the connections between each person.

 Births registered from September quarter 1911 include the mother’s maiden name in the index, which makes it easier to pinpoint the right birth during the 20th century.
-Victorian census returns provide places of birth, however, which can help to identify earlier entries in the birth index.
-The new indexes on the GRO website however now include mother’s maiden name all the way back to 1837 and some subscription websites are starting to also add this detail.
+The new indexes on the GRO website however now include mother's maiden name all the way back to 1837 and some subscription websites, such as Findmypast, are starting to also add this detail.

 If you’ve found a marriage certificate (which will confirm the ages of the bride and groom and names of their fathers), the next step is to look for birth certificates for the happy couple.
 There may be more than one likely entry in the index, particularly for common names, so you may need to purchase several certificates to establish which one is correct.
 Full certificates for England and Wales cost £11 each, although you can order some birth (1837-1920) and death (1837-1957) records in a PDF format for just £7 each.
 You can also order births from 1837 to 1922 and deaths from 1837 to 1887 as digital images with instant access for £2.50 each.
 Scottish records can be ordered digitally using credits on ScotlandsPeople.

 The GRO marriage index cross-references the spouses’ names from 1912 onwards, nevertheless, it is still possible to identify a marital match between two surnames prior to 1912 with a little bit of trickery online.
 One method is to search for a bride and groom with the same year, quarter and place of marriage and registration numbers.
 Alternatively, FreeBMD does the hard work for you, automatically locating those names with matching registration details.